 Cost and usability considerations

 Correctly ventilating pool areas has always posed a significant challenge for air conditioning providers.
 It’s a necessary challenge however because the right conditions encourage pupils to stay longer and to come more often.
 A well-ventilated swimming pool makes people feel better because it’s a very pleasant and ambient environment.

 It’s not just the users of a pool which benefit.
 Poor air conditioning and bad ventilation can accelerate the deterioration of a building’s structures as well as the fixtures, fittings, and furnishing.
 Cost is also a major factor as, once construction or refurbishment has been finished, there are energy and maintenance commitments which need to be paid for.
 Electricity, gas, water, and wastewater are becoming more expensive every year while a venue’s income may remain static or rise at a rate below the level of utility inflation.

-Prior to the refurbishment of the pool, pupils and staff reported conditions inside the swimming hall as being stuffy and humid, so much so that some pupils would not enter the pool area at all.
+Prior to the refurbishment of the pool, pupils and staff at Bryanston School reported conditions inside the swimming hall as being stuffy and humid, so much so that some pupils would not enter the pool area at all.

 Our challenge was to design and install a system which guaranteed even and predictable air flows and patterns with the ultimate goals of reducing indoor humidity levels and of keeping the glazing in and on the building free of condensation.

 Following the installation of our fabric ducting, these issues were solved immediately and to pool users’ satisfaction.
 There are no longer any draughts for users to put up with and the movement of air through the entire space is even.